 Education and training

-To work as a deck hand you must obtain a Certificate of Competency from the Australian Maritime Safety Authority (AMSA).
+To work as a deck hand in Western Australia, you will need to obtain a General purpose hand near coastal Certificate of Competency from the Australian Maritime Safety Authority.